BC Senior Safety Services Ltd

 Contact us for more information on our custom built, safe, accessible tiled showers.

-Fact checking false Made in Canada claims and other helpful information can often be retrieved very easily using Import Genuis https://www.importgenius.com/ simply type a company name, brand name or product into the search window and you usually see where a product is imported from and you can purchase more detailed information from them.
+Made in Canada claims can easily be fact checked.
+The country of origin of a product and further information can often be retrieved using Import Genuis https://www.importgenius.com/ simply type a brand name, company name or product into the search window and you can read where it comes from.

 For those with older tubs looking for parts.

-Walk in tubs are also manufactured in the UK by https://www.gainsboroughbaths.com/ and http://www.wibco.com/ their products were sold in Canada for decades under the franchise names of Premier Care and Seabridge Bathing.
-The manufactures are still in business making these tubs for those looking for parts.
-Gainsborough is also a specialty bath lift manufacturer.
+Walk in tubs are also made in the UK by https://www.gainsboroughbaths.com/ and http://www.wibco.com/ their products were sold in Canada for decades before going out of business, under the direct sales franchise names of Premier Care (ending in 2016) and Seabridge Bathing (ending in 2013).
+The manufacturers are still in business making these tubs for those looking for parts.

 Welcome everyone to our new video series please click the video banner below to see all our videos.